stfc/PSyclone/doc/developer_guide/psy_data.rst

 only needs the PSyData ReadKernelData library (ie.
 ``lib/extract/netcdf/read_kernel_data_mod``), plus any libraries the wrapper depends on (e.g. NetCDF).

+.. note:: Due to issue #1757 the infrastructure is required at compile
+    and linke time for now, since the kernel contains metadata.
+If the metadata is manually removed from the kernel, the infrastructure is not required anymore.

 The following changes are applied by the ``ExtractionDriverCreator`` in order to generate stand-alone code for GOcean: